310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Kanata past %}
-yes. to be part of something together means that we are the same, right?
+yes. to be Part of something together means that we are the Same, right?

 fufufu. it makes me Happy to share something in Common…♪
 {% endbubble %}